 By: Ashley Achiever|Learner|Intellection|Relator|Empathy

-When I took this assessment last year I was not surprised to see what my strengths were but I was surprised at how accurate I felt the test was.
-The definition of the intellection strength from the StrengthsQuest website is: People especially talented in the Intellection theme are characterized by their intellectual activity.
+When I took this assessment last year I was not surprised to see what my strengths were but I was surprised at how accurate I felt the assessment was.
+The definition of the intellection strength from the CliftonStrengths for Students website is: People especially talented in the Intellection theme are characterized by their intellectual activity.
 They are introspective and appreciate intellectual discussions.

 I think this definition, though true, doesn’t quite explain what it means to be a person with intellection as one of their strengths, not to me anyways.
-In my mind it means a person with this strength likes to have deeper conversations with people, in hopes of making a connection on an emotional level, which relates with my relator and empathy strengths but those strengths will be covered later on, possibly by another peer writer.
-I often find myself talking to people about their beliefs in religion, science debates or even which flavor ice cream they prefer.
+In my mind, it means a person with this strength likes to have deeper conversations with people, in hopes of making a connection on an emotional level, which relates to my relator and empathy strengths.
+I often find myself talking to people about their beliefs in religion, science debates, or even which flavor ice cream they prefer.
 I think talking about things other than just what you did last weekend helps you get to know someone better.

 If you have Intellection as one of your top 5 strengths, here are a few things you should think about when looking into careers that appeal to you: